MAY 19th, 2022

 • Honest: For obvious reasons.
 This also means being transparent - not including a potentially damaging detail which is material is considered as bad as lying about it.

-Example of an effective investment memorandum
+Example of an effective Offering Memorandum

-Naava a Finnish-Swedish company which makes green walls has been successful with fundraising.
+Naava, a Finnish-Swedish company which makes green walls, has been successful with fundraising.

 Below, we look at some of the features of its 2017 investment memo, which can be seen in its entirety here.